Important Information

 • Someone linked with you or your business’s product or service.

-• Independent Financial Advisors (if you have one).
+• Independent Financial Advisers

 We only do so if you buy something from us through such a company.
 We only share details needed to confirm what you have bought, to fulfil our own contract with the company.